 - If you're organized, make the marinade up the night before, and let the tempeh sit in it overnight This way the flavors will soak deep into the tempeh.
 If you don't do this, no worries.
 You can let it just soak up the marinade for at least 5 minutes, it will still have a great bacony flavor.

-How to get the tempeh crispy?
+How to make tempeh crispy

 If you want crispy vegan bacon, you have to use oil in the cooking process to crisp up the edges.
 If you don't use oil, your bacon will be more dry than crispy.

-Yes, If you want to use less oil or if you want to double the batch and make a lot, baking the tempeh is a great option.
+If you want to use less oil or if you want to double the batch and make a lot, baking the tempeh is a great option.
 Simply place the marinated tofu on an oiled baking sheet and bake at 375° F for 25 minutes, flipping after 15 minutes.
 If you want to make it oil-free, you can line the baking sheet with parchment paper and omit the oil.

-Yes!
 The store-bought tempeh bacon is delicious, but a little pricey, so it was something that I only bought occasionally.
 It is usually about a dollar more for the bacon-flavored tempeh than the plain unflavored one, so with a few simple ingredients and about 5 minutes of your time, you can save $1.00 every time by making your own.

 What does tempeh bacon taste like?

 Tempeh bacon has a salty, smokey, umami flavor that will remind you of real bacon.
-However, it’s not as thin and crispy as real bacon.
-It’s a great substitution for bacon, but it won’t fool anyone in thinking it’s the real thing.
+However, it's not as thin and crispy as real bacon.
+It's a great substitution for bacon, but it won't fool anyone into thinking it's the real thing.
 If you want something that has a more similar taste and texture to real bacon, check out my vegan bacon recipe that is a combo between rice paper bacon and tofu bacon.

 The tempeh bacon that you can buy in the store is not gluten-free.
 You will have to make it yourself to get gluten-free tempeh bacon.